Sunday, May 31, 2026

 Former Lt.
 Gov. Mark Robinson is being sued in Guilford County Superior Court for allegedly falsely suing a local Greensboro man during his 2024 Republican campaign for governor.

-Money was accused of alleging that Robinson use to visit a store he owned that featured pornography.
+Money was accused of alleging that Robinson used to visit a store he owned that featured pornography.

-Robinson later admitted on recent podcast interview that he did indulge in pornography.
+Robinson later admitted on a recent podcast interview that he did indulge in pornography during his younger years..

 “The lawsuit was never truly about money or about any supposed deep-state conspiracy, artificial intelligence, or pornographic video allegedly purchased in the 1990s or early 2000s,” Money’s lawsuit states.
 “Instead, the lawsuit appears to have been political theater, using the court system as part of an election strategy.”